 Citigroup.
 On July 10, 2008, CPS and its wholly owned subsidiary Folio Funding II, LLC, as borrower, agreed with Citigroup Financial Products Inc. ("CGFP"), an affiliate of Citigroup Inc. ("Citigroup"), to amend and restate the agreements governing a pre-existing revolving residual credit facility.
-CGFP is the note purchaser in and administrative agent of that credit facility.
+CGFP was the note purchaser in and administrative agent of that credit facility.
+The amendments included the issuance to an affiliate of CGFP of a warrant to purchase (for nominal consideration) 2,500,000 shares of Company common stock, which warrant was subsequently transferred to CGFP.
+Upon issuance of such warrant, CGFP became a person with beneficial ownership of greater than 5% of the Company's common stock.
+On March 10, 2010, the Company repurchased a portion of the warrant, representing 500,000 of the 2,500,000 shares available for purchase upon exercise of such warrant.